Tazawako Line: History

 The section from Morioka to Shizukuishi opened on 25 June 1921, as the Hashiba Light Railway (橋場軽便), and was extended to Hashiba on 2 September 1922.
 Services to Hashiba Station ended in the 1940s.

+The Omagari - Jindai section was opened in 1921 and extended to Tazawako in 1923.

 In 1964, the Shizukuishi to Akabuchi section opened, and upon completion of the 3915 m Sengan Tunnel, the Akabuchi to Tazawako section opened on 20 October 1966, completing the line.

 Freight services ceased in 1982, the year the entire line was electrified.